couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 # ScopeSearchIndexManager

 Server 7.5 adds a new form of FTS scope-level indexes, with a new set of endpoints.
-ScopeSearchIndexManager manages exclusively these, while SearchIndexManager (at the Cluster level) manages exclusively the original global-level indexes.
+`ScopeSearchIndexManager` manages exclusively these, while `SearchIndexManager` (at the Cluster level) manages exclusively the original global-level indexes.

+Querying is also done via a new endpoint, with an API of `scope.searchQuery()`.
+This will be detailed in another RFC.

 References: